jurtasun/rcds_nextflow_intro/chapter3/README.md

 └── UPPER-Holà-output.txt
 ```

-Think about how all we did was connect the output of `sayHello` to the input of `convertToUpper` and the two processes could be run in series.
+Think about how all we did was connect the output of `say_hello` to the input of `convert_to_upper` and the two processes could be run in series.
 Nextflow did the hard work of handling individual input and output files and passing them between the two commands for us.

 This is one of the reasons Nextflow channels are so powerful: they take care of the busywork involved in connecting workflow steps together.
 Let's now learn how to collect outputs from batched process calls and feed them into a single process.